tuhuynh27/go-ioc/README.md

 ## How does it work?

-Go IoC uses code generation to:
+Go IoC uses code generation to create a dependency injection system in three simple steps:

-1. Scan struct tags at build time to identify components, interfaces, qualifiers dependencies and lifecycle hooks
+1. **Discovery**
+   - Scans your code to find components and their dependencies
+   - Identifies how components are connected through struct tags

+2. **Analysis**
+   - Figures out the correct order to create components
+   - Validates that all dependencies can be satisfied

+3. **Generation**
-2. Generate type-safe dependency injection code that creates and wires components correctly
+   - Generate type-safe code that initializes all components
-3. Create initialization functions that handle all the wiring
+   - Generate code to handle the component lifecycle (startup and cleanup)
+   - Produces a single generated file that wires everything together

+The result is a fast, type-safe dependency injection system with zero runtime reflection.

 ## Usage